philthephatman/awesome-hacking-lists/udpsec.md

 - [windows-exploits](https://github.com/maya6/windows-exploits) - exploits
 - [dirsearch](https://github.com/maurosoria/dirsearch) - Web path scanner
 - [gain](https://github.com/gaojiuli/gain) - Web crawling framework  based on asyncio for everyone.
-- [firminator_backend](https://github.com/misterch0c/firminator_backend) - The first open source vulnerability scanner for firmwares
 - [wafpass](https://github.com/wafpassproject/wafpass) - Analysing parameters with all payloads' bypass methods, aiming at benchmarking security solutions like WAF.
 - [WordSteal](https://github.com/0x09AL/WordSteal) - This script will create a POC that will steal NTML hashes from a remote computer.
 Do not use this for illegal purposes.The author does not keep responsibility for any illegal action you do.
 - [win_driver_plugin](https://github.com/mwrlabs/win_driver_plugin) - A tool to help when dealing with Windows IOCTL codes or reversing Windows drivers.
 - [cryptoradio](https://github.com/gonzalo/cryptoradio) - Python script to encrypt and publish on Twitter.
 Also decrypt tweets from file
-- [java_deserialization_exploits](https://github.com/CoalfireLabs/java_deserialization_exploits) - A collection of Java Deserialization Exploits
+- [java_deserialization_exploits](https://github.com/coalfire/java_deserialization_exploits) - A collection of Java Deserialization Exploits
 - [svn_git_scanner](https://github.com/shengqi158/svn_git_scanner) - 用于扫描git，svn泄露
 - [CVE-2017-7494](https://github.com/joxeankoret/CVE-2017-7494) - Remote root exploit for the SAMBA CVE-2017-7494 vulnerability
 - [ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.